ome/devspace/README.md

        docker-compose port $SERVICE $PRIVATE_PORT

-where $SERVICE $PRIVATE_PORT are described in the table below
+where $SERVICE $PRIVATE_PORT are described in the table below:

 Service | Private port |  Command | Result
 --------| ------|------------|----